The Watcher - Needle-Felted Wool - 2025

 Exiled.

 The blue and red lines that run down my face are my tears and my blood.
-They are my grief and sacrifice intertwined.
-I would have given my life for my friends and my family, but they pushed me away.
-I pray for a mass awakening, yet I fear deaf ears.
+They are my grief and my sacrifice intertwined.
+I would have given my life for you, but you pushed me away.

 I am not sad for myself.

-When we do not allow ourselves to feel, we cannot see.
+When we do not allow ourselves to feel, our spirit whithers.

 I tried to speak.
 I tried to warn.
-I tried to help those I loved see what I saw.
+I tried to help those whom I loved.

 Shunned.